Let’s talk about the top 40 ways to save money that you can do. That

 Find free or money-making hobbies

 My money-making hobby is now my source of income!
-I started blogging as a hobby never thinking it was going to pay me well!
+I started blogging as a hobby, never thinking it would pay me well!

 Never buy toys new